Skip to main content

 <h1 className="text-6xl font-bold text-gray-900 mb-4">404</h1>

-<h2 className="text-2xl font-semibold mb-4">Page Not Found</h2>
+<h2 className="text-2xl font-semibold mb-4">Page not found</h2>

-<p className="text-gray-600 mb-8">Sorry, the page you visited does not exist.</p>
+<p className="text-gray-600 mb-8">Sorry, the page you are looking for cannot be found.</p>

 <Link